rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 [![](/images/flow2.png "Flow 5")]({{site.url}}/images/flow2.png)

-Other example is to use the Traffic Details tab inside of this dashboard to select one of the workloads interested in.
+Another example is to use the Traffic Details tab inside of this dashboard to select one of the workloads interested in.

 For example, we want to know what's the traffic originated from the Grafana instance: